Section 179

 Benefits of Section 179

-• Immediate Tax Savings: Deduct the full cost of qualifying purchases in the year they are made.
+• You can deduct the full cost of qualifying purchases in the year you make them, resulting in immediate tax savings.

 • Cash Flow Improvement: Boost cash flow by reducing the overall tax burden.